 Saudi Arabia has an extensive coastline; the Red Sea runs along its entire west coast for about 1,760 kilometres.
-That translates into countless untouched white sand beaches, turquoise sea, and one of the richest marine life of the planet.
+That translates into countless untouched white sand beaches, a turquoise sea, and one of the richest marine life on the planet.

 One of the best things to experience in the country is diving/snorkelling in the Red Sea.

 A day trip will be enough to discover one of the most exciting destinations for adventure travellers, explore shipwrecks, be amazed by a spectacular multicoloured reef and even be able to swim with dolphins!

 There are different locations all along the coast: Aqaba Gulf, Umluj, Ar Rayis, Rabigh or the Farasan Islands.